Aedes aegypti in Panama

 Read more about how our solution works here.

-For further information, please see our paper from the project:
+For further information, please see our published results from the project: